-Are you someone who is good with numbers, has an unquenchable curiosity, and likes to stay current on relevant business issues?
+Are you someone who is a natural problem solver, has an unquenchable curiosity, and likes to stay current on relevant business issues?
 Then you should think about a career as an auditor.
 Here are a few other valuable strengths and skills that are beneficial to a rewarding career as an auditor.
 Visit DiscoverAudit.org to learn more!